- A cholesteatoma is an abnormal, noncancerous skin growth that can develop in the middle section of your ear, behind the eardrum.

-A cholesteatoma is a non-cancerous skin cyst that develops in the middle section of your ear.
-It may be congenital—meaning that you were born with it.
-It can also be caused by repeated ear infections.
+A cholesteatoma is an abnormal, noncancerous skin growth that can develop in the middle section of your ear, behind the eardrum.
+It may be a birth defect, but it’s most commonly caused by repeated middle ear infections.

-When the eustachian tube is not doing its job correctly, a partial vacuum may occur in the middle ear.
-This can cause a section of your eardrum to be pulled into the middle ear, creating a pocket, or cyst, that grows larger as it fills with old skin cells, fluids, and other waste materials.
+If your eustachian tube isn’t working correctly, a partial vacuum might occur in your middle ear.
+This may cause a section of your eardrum to be pulled into the middle ear, creating a cyst that can turn into a cholesteatoma.
+The growth then becomes larger as it fills with old skin cells, fluids, and other waste materials.

-In very rare cases, an infant may be born with a cholesteatoma as a birth defect.
-Congenital cholesteatomas may occur in the middle ear or other areas of the ear.
+In very rare cases, a baby may be born with a cholesteatoma.
+This is considered a birth defect.
+Congenital cholesteatomas can form in the middle ear or in other areas of the ear.

 - chronic infection of the ear